ericyu-101/calendar-tool-for-ai-agents/README.md

-# Calendar REST Server
+# Calendar Tool for AI Agents

 A lightweight REST API for a session‑scoped calendar service backed by PostgreSQL.
 Your AI agent can call this over HTTP to create, list, read, update, and delete events in a given `session_id`.
+This project name reflects future flexibility to integrate MCP again if desired.

 Why this refactor: previously this project implemented MCP over HTTP SSE.
 To avoid churn from evolving MCP specs, this version exposes a stable REST API surface while keeping the same data model and Postgres storage.